Sandwich cellularity and a version of cell theory: Diagram algebras and sandwich cellularity

 As not unusual in these types of diagrammatics, we draw symmetrizers as reddish shaded boxes, and antisymmetrizer as greenish shaded boxes labeled by their number of strands and an $s$ or an $a$ to distinguish the boxes.
 Let $w$ be the permutation $(23)(45)(34)$ in this presentation.
 Illustrating $w$ and $w^{-1}$ also as shaded boxes, we get

 as the primitive idempotent associated to $\mu$.
 We have the following relations:

-That is, the (anti)symmetrizers eat crossings, while merges eat symmetrizers but annihilate antisymmetrizer.
+That is, the (anti)symmetrizers eat crossings, while merges eat symmetrizers but annihilate antisymmetrizers.
 As we will see, the case where there is no symmetrizer box is special as all merges are annihilated.

 \textit{Case 1: $K$ is not the sign $\sand$-module.} Assume that $K$ is simple but not the sign $\sand$-module.
 We will show that $\dmod[\lambda]e_{K}$ is a simple $\K\tmon$-module.
 Note that this implies $\dim\big(\lmod[{\lambda,K}]\big)=\binom{n}{\lambda}\cdot\dim(K)$, which is what we wanted to prove.